Autocorrelation analysis for cryo-EM with sparsity constraints: Improved sample complexity and projection-based

 In the pixelated model, the (debiased) second population moment equals:

 We now state our main result for the pixelated model.
 Its proof relies on Theorems~\ref{thm:unique-determine} and~\ref{thm:theoretical}.

 \begin{theorem} Consider the model given by \eqref{eq:image-modified}.
 Fix an integer $p \geq 3$ and real numbers $r > 0$ and $w_{+} > w_{-} > 0$.
 Assume that $\textup{\textbf{A1}-\textbf{A2}}$ hold, and for each $i=1, \ldots, p$ we have $ \| \ba_i \| \leq r$ and $w_{-} \leq w_i \leq w_{+}$.
-Then there exists $m'=m'(p,r,w_+,w_-)$ with the following property.
+Then, there exists $m'=m'(p,r,w_+,w_-)$ with the following property.
 Whenever $m \geq m'$ and $2^m \times 2^m$ pixels are used in \eqref{eq:image-modified}, then the second moment $M_2^{[m]}$ \textup{(Eq.~\eqref{eq:secondmoment-modified})} uniquely determines the set of atoms $\{ (\ba_i, w_i) : i = 1, \ldots, p \}$ up to a rotation and reflection in $\mathbb{R}^3$. \end{theorem}

-As the details are technical, we prove Theorem~\ref{thm:modified} in the appendices.
+As the details are technical, we prove Theorem~\ref{thm:modified} in the appendix.
 We only use two properties of the Gaussian kernel $k$: that it is real-analytic and that its Fourier transform does not vanish.

 \begin{corollary} Assume the setting of Theorem~\ref{thm:modified} with $m \geq m'$.
 Then, the sample complexity for generic unique recovery (in the sense of \textup{\cite{bandeira2017estimation}}) is $n = \omega(\sigma^4)$ as $\sigma \rightarrow \infty$. \end{corollary}